pokumars/alpome_backend/notes.md

     <td>delete an image from a growing unit</td>
     <td>It will return the growing unit object updated absent the deleted image in the images array</td>
     <td>required- urlParam id of the growing unit you want to add the image to <br>
-      required- send user token in the header.<br>
+      - send user token in the header like this
+      </br>'headers': { 'Authorization': 'bearer eyR3st0fT0k3n....'}
       required- filename {"fileName": "example123.jpg"}<br>
     </td>
   </tr>